MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 This cannot be right.
 The problem is precisely that occurences of some variables (namely $$x$$) in the substituted term $$t$$ get bound in $$\varphi[t/y]$$.
 Otherwise, this bifurcation of semantics would not happen.
 Hence, we make this type of substitution *non-legitimate*.
 Closed terms (no free variables in the term, that is) are of course always legitimate to substitute.

-## Structures and interpretation: defining truth
+## Structures and interpretation
+---

 So far, we have not yet spoken of the semantics or meaning of f.o.l..
 Only in the previous section, I alluded to it in order to motivate legitimacy of substitutions, but I could have also thrown it at you without any motivation, and if you were naive and didn't have an idea of what the logical connectives etcetera *meant*, we might as well have used completely different symbols with no apparent semantics such as tables, chairs and beer mugs, and once we have developed a formal system to manipulate these syntactically it would make no difference as to which relationships between the names we would be able to derive.

 But we want to do logic because we want to understand our reasoning, and we want to be sure that the abstract systems defined to study it, actually matches our interpretation (semantics) or "understanding" of logic, whatever that means.
 As mathematicians, we value a rigorous definition of this "interpretation" and these "semantics" as well, so we develop them using *model theory*.

 The basic idea is that we take, on our meta-level from which we study the formal wff's, a meta-level set with on it $$n$$-ary functions and relations (not the symbols, but actual functions and relations from set theory).
 These we call the *interpretations* of the function and relation *symbols* in the logical sentences.
 We then recursively define what it means to interpret *terms*, then *closed formulas* and from this we derive a definition of truth.
 The development of this theory is largely attributed to Tarski.
 Let's begin.

----

 > **$$L$$-structure** an $$L$$-*structure* $$M$$ is a *nonempty* set $$M$$ together with:
 > - for every constant $$c \in \text{con}(L)$$ an element $$c^M\in M$$.